ardittristan/VTTNPCGen/README.md

 A new button should've been added to the bottom of the Actors tab named Generate NPC.
 This button opens a window where you can select what you want to include in the generation.
 If you're satisfied with your generation, click Accept to save the NPC to a NPC sheet.

+### Custom Images

+On the generator application there is an image settings button.
+Clicking this button will pop up the image setting list, any folder and it's you put in here will be used with it's subdirectories for searching icons.
+Make sure you don't have too many subdirectories in the folder or it might take a while to generate a npc.
+To select a folder with the filepicker, just select any file in the folder and it'll automatically remove the filename from the textbox once closed.

 ### Custom Data

 It is possible to import custom data into the generator.
 The data get's loaded from JSON.
 In the settings there is an option to open a JSON editor where you can add your own entries.
 For some formatting examples you can look at [__Examples__](https://github.com/ardittristan/VTTNPCGen/blob/master/examples.md), or double click on a tab in the editor to see the default data.